Update – The 7 Causes of Adrenal Stress and How You Can End Them TodayJune 16, 2017

 Now that we know how dangerous fluoride can be for the performance of our thyroid, we need to consider where we might be getting it.
 As it happens, there are actually some pretty common places where we can get fluoride into our systems.
 It can be found in:

 - Fluoridated water – plain and simple.
 It is best to avoid drinking straight from the tap and going with something like reverse osmosis treatment for your water.

 - Dental treatments – you can skip the fluoride during dental treatments.
 If you simply maintain good dental hygiene in your day-to-day life: brushing, picks, these are all good ideas to do every single day.

 - Fluoridated toothpaste – while you might not absorb much fluoride simply by using toothpaste, it is not advisable that you eat your toothpaste.
 But, in the case of your thyroid, I would encourage avoiding it altogether.
 That’s because we want to avoid anything that might be slowing us down unnecessarily.

-In Conclusion: All three of these are pretty common sources of fluoride, where we might be getting too much of it and not even noticing.
+Bottom Line: All three of these are pretty common sources of fluoride.
+Where we might be getting too much of it and not even noticing.
 We drink water every day, we brush our teeth every day (twice or three times, often) and we go to the dentist frequently.
 Combining all of those together, it’s easy to see how we might be getting too much of this dangerous mineral.